A Prescribed Fire Site After the Burn

 Protein-rich grasshoppers are an important late-summer, early-fall food source for birds.
 The absence of these insects has forced many species of breeding birds to abandon farmland or, in some cases, disappear altogether.

-During the mid-twentieth century, the Cattle Egret (Bubulcus ibis), a notoriously nomadic species, transited the Atlantic from Africa to colonize the Americas…and they did it without any direct assistance from humans.
-During the 1970s and early 1980s, a nesting population of Cattle Egrets on river islands adjacent to the Susquehanna’s Conejohela Flats off Washington Boro was the largest inland rookery in the northeastern United States.
+Beginning in the early 1930s, the Western Cattle Egret (Bubulcus ibis), a notoriously nomadic species, transited the Atlantic from Africa to colonize the Americas…and they did it without any direct assistance from humans.
+During the 1970s and early 1980s, a nesting population of Western Cattle Egrets on river islands adjacent to the Susquehanna’s Conejohela Flats off Washington Boro was the largest inland rookery in the northeastern United States.
 The Lancaster County Bird Club censused the birds each August and found peak numbers in 1981 (7,580).
-During their years of abundance, V-shaped flocks of Cattle Egrets from the rookery islands ventured into grazing lands throughout portions of Lancaster, York, Dauphin, and Lebanon Counties to hunt grasshoppers.
+During their years of abundance, V-shaped flocks of cattle egrets from the rookery islands ventured into grazing lands throughout portions of Lancaster, York, Dauphin, and Lebanon Counties to hunt grasshoppers.
 These daily flights were a familiar summertime sight for nearly two decades.
 Then, in the early 1980s, reductions in pastureland acreage and plummeting grasshopper numbers quickly took their toll.
 By 1988, the rookery was abandoned.
-The Cattle Egrets had moved on.
+The cattle egrets had moved on.
 (Vintage 33 mm image)

 During the summer and early fall, juvenile and adult Ring-necked Pheasants feed heavily on grasshoppers.
 Earlier and more frequent mowing along with declining numbers of grasshoppers on farmlands due to an increase in pesticide use were factors contributing to the crash of the pheasant population in the early 1980s.